-An Israeli surveillance company specializing in phone, video, and internet monitoring.
-Its systems are used by prisons and police departments.
+An Israeli surveillance company, specializing in phone, video, and internet monitoring.
+Its audio and video indexing and mining software Nexidia is used by US prisons.

 NICE Ltd (founded as Neptune Intelligent Computer Engineering), is an Israeli surveillance technology company that specializes in phone, video, and internet monitoring tools.
 The company serves corporate clients and government agencies in over 150 countries and reported a $1.6 billion revenue in 2019.
 NICE’s U.S. subsidiary, Nice Systems Inc, is headquartered in Hoboken, New Jersey.